Wet wipes typically contain plastic so, once they reach the sea, they last for a long time, causing havoc with marine life.

 The use of wet wipes has become more popular, with a range of styles available including eye make-up removers, baby wipes and 'toilet' wipes.
 But incorrect labelling and marketing of wet wipes as 'flushable' has resulted in serious plumbing issues by contributing to 'fatbergs' – congealed lumps of fat, sanitary items, wet wipes and so on.
 Wet wipes don't disintegrate like toilet paper when flushed.
 They typically contain plastic so, once they reach the sea, they last for a long time, causing havoc with marine life.

-Fatbergs in our sewers can easily be avoided if we dispose of items like wet wipes in our kerbside rubbish bin.
+Fatbergs in our sewers can easily be avoided if we dispose of items like wet wipes in our general rubbish bin.
 That said, do you really need all of those wet wipes?
-Or could you use alternatives such as recycled toilet paper and face washers?
+You could use alternatives such as recycled toilet paper and face washers.

 Wet wipes do not degrade during a flush or break down by the time they reach the sewer infrastructure.
 When the wet wipes make their way into the ocean, they get ingested by sea creatures, such as turtles, who mistake them for jellyfish and eventually die.
 Even if you don't flush your wet wipes, they end up in landfill.
 A far better option is to avoid using wet wipes in the first place.

 Do you really need all of those wet wipes or could you use alternatives such as recycled toilet paper and cloths?

 Support paper recycling and minimise landfill by using recycled toilet paper instead of falsely labelled 'toilet wipes'.
 Unlike wet wipes, toilet paper disintegrates.

 Washable cloth baby-wipes are now readily available and offer a chemical free alternative to wet wipes.
 Alternatively, you can make your own, or use face washers, your choice of soap and essential oils.